aleva85/Projects/README.md

 Every folder contains a short project on which I have worked in my free time.
 Feel free to take a peak at the nootbooks, and drop me a line if you wish to get in contact.

-For more details, feel free to check out my linkedin (https://www.linkedin.com/in/alessandro-nesti/) and my google scholar (https://scholar.google.com/citations?user=N0LAmZoAAAAJ&hl=en) profiles.
+For more details, check out my linkedin (https://www.linkedin.com/in/alessandro-nesti/) and my google scholar (https://scholar.google.com/citations?user=N0LAmZoAAAAJ&hl=en) profiles.